 Examples of Economy Pricing

-However, the economy pricing is not limited to any specific industry.
+However, the economy pricing examples are not limited to any specific industry.
 For example, companies like Tata and Renault have introduced low-cost cars targeting customers who prioritize cost over luxury in the automobile industry.
 Similarly, low-cost carriers like Ryanair and Southwest Airlines have adopted an economy pricing strategy in the airline industry, offering minimal services at the lowest possible price.

 In the hospitality industry, budget hotels and motels cater to travelers seeking affordable accommodation.
 These establishments often offer basic amenities at prices considerably lower than their luxury counterparts.
 Fast-food chains like McDonald's and KFC also use economy pricing to attract customers looking for a quick, affordable meal.